carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 ### (B) From Orthogonality to Statistical Independence

-Having seen that diagonal covariances promote column-orthogonality in the decoder Jacobian, the question is how this geometric proprety leads to the statistical property of disentanglement.
-To understand it, we consider the *push-forward* distribution defined by the decoder, which is supported over a manifold $$\mathcal{M}_d\subseteq\mathcal{X}$$.
+Understanding that diagonal posterior covariance promotes column-orthogonality in the decoder Jacobian, the question then is how does that _geometric_ proprety leads to the _statistical_ property of disentanglement.
+For that we consider the *push-forward* distribution defined by the decoder, supported over a manifold $$\mathcal{M}_d\subseteq\mathcal{X}$$.

 > A **push-forward distribution** describes the probability distribution of the output of a deterministic function given an input distribution.
 A VAE decoder latent samples of the prior $$p(z)$$ to the data space, defining a push-forward distribution  over $$\mathcal{M}_d$$.